-If the deceased has not made a will, his or her heirs under the law, in six succession classes, inherit.
+If the deceased has not made a will or a codicil or has not entered into an agreement on succession, his or her heirs under the law, in six succession classes, inherit.
 Persons in these classes come into consideration as heirs by stages, based on their class.
-Heirs from the lower classes exclude heirs from the upper classes, e.g. if the heirs in the first succession class inherit, the heirs in the second class do not inherit anything.
+Heirs from the lower classes exclude heirs from the higher classes, e.g. if the heirs in the first succession class inherit, the heirs in the second class do not inherit anything.
 Only if the heirs in the first succession class do not inherit does inheritance pass to heirs in the second class.
 Shares in succession referred to by law apply only if the heirs do not reach a different agreement before a court.
 If the deceased has not drawn up disposition of property upon death (a will, agreement on succession or codicil), or if the deceased so permits (has not prohibited) in the disposition of property upon death, the heirs may divide up the estate any way they wish by mutual agreement reached before a court.

 In the first succession class, the deceased's children and spouse inherit in equal measure.
 If the deceased and his or her spouse had joint marital assets, the court first settles the joint marital assets so that a portion of these assets accrues to the surviving spouse and a part (typically half) is included in the inheritance.
 Assets accruing to inheritance are inherited by the deceased's spouse and children in equal measure.
 The spouse's share does not include any items acquired by the spouse in the settlement of joint assets.
 In the Czech Republic, the Civil Code makes no distinction between children born in or out of wedlock, or one's own (biological) children and children by adoption.